Stafeev/Conference-App/README.md

-    getSessionsBySpeaker(self, request) - return requested sessions (by speaker) _sessionAdd(self, request) is used to add sessions from user's list of sessions (sessionKeysWishList) _sessionRemove(self, request) is used to delete sessions from user's list of sessions (sessionKeysWishList)
+    getSessionsBySpeaker(self, request) - return requested sessions (by speaker) _sessionAdd(self, request) is used to add sessions from user's list of sessions (sessionKeysWishList) _sessionRemove(self, request) is used to delete sessions from user's list of sessions (sessionKeysWishList) The flow of calls
+    create a conference
+    create a speaker
+    create a session, using the speaker key returned in the second step
 ## Task 2
 I added to profile class field sessionKeysWishList = ndb.StringProperty(repeated=True) to store a wishlist of sessions.Also we have to followng endpoint methods.